 The state armament program through 2020 envisages the construction of six Yasen-class submarines.
 Another underwater cruiser, the Ulyanovsk (Factory No. 166), is expected to be laid down in July 2017 and delivered to the Navy in 2023.

-Posted by GPD on April 2, 2017, With 4102 Reads Filed under Russia.
+Posted by GPD on April 2, 2017, With 4139 Reads Filed under Russia.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.